Rishabh952008/Rishabh952008/README.md

 ## 👨🏻‍💻 About Me
-# Hello, I'm Rishabh Agrawal! 👋
+## Hello, I'm Rishabh Agrawal! 👋

 I am currently a final-year undergraduate student pursuing B.Tech at NIT Warangal.
 My journey in the field of technology has been a blend of data science and software development over the past two years.
 I am passionate about leveraging technology to solve real-world problems and thrive in a dynamic and collaborative environment.

-## 🔭 What I'm Currently Working On
+### 🔭 What I'm Currently Working On

-I am currently immersed in the world of MLOps, focusing on end-to-end projects that involve machine learning and operations.
-This journey has allowed me to bridge the gap between development and operations, ensuring seamless integration of machine learning models into production environments.
-I am constantly exploring ways to enhance the efficiency and reliability of machine learning workflows.
+      - I am currently immersed in the world of MLOps, focusing on end-to-end projects that involve machine learning and operations.

-## 🌱 What I'm Learning
+### 🌱 What I'm Learning

-My learning journey includes mastering the intricacies of Docker, a powerful containerization platform.
-I believe in the importance of containerization for creating consistent and reproducible environments, and Docker has become a crucial tool in my toolkit.
-As I delve deeper into the world of containers, I am excited to apply this knowledge to streamline development and deployment processes.
+     - Docker
+     - AWS(EC2 and ECR)

 ## 💻 Tech Stacks and Experience